 Some of these factors are discussed in this Interim Management Report and in particular in Section 1.3., Principal Risks and Uncertainties.
 Risks are also discussed in the Company's 2021 Annual Report at chapter 4, Risk and Risk Management, at section 3.2.2., ESG Risk Management, and at Section 2.6., Operating and financial review.
-These provide a discussion of the factors that could affect the Company's future performance and the markets in which the Company's beliefs, assumptions and expectations, the forward-looking events described in this Interim Management Report may not occur.
+These provide a discussion of the factors that could affect the Company's future performance and the markets in which the Company operates.
+In light of the possible changes to the Company's beliefs, assumptions and expectations, the forward-looking events described in this Interim Management Report may not occur.